-Meanwhile, Apple has been charging $600-800 for their flagship iPhone, in comparison to Android’s phone, which average globally around $250-300.
+Meanwhile, Apple has been charging $600-800 for its flagship iPhone, in comparison to Android’s phone, which averages globally around $250-300.
 Apple’s sales are entirely dedicated to high-end consumers.

-But actually, the only reason Samsung managed to clear a $5 billion profit margin in their first quarter of the year is because they has increased their mid-range smartphone shipment to Southeast Asia, the Middle East, and Africa.
+But actually, the only reason Samsung managed to clear a $5 billion profit margin in their first quarter of the year is that they have increased their mid-range smartphone shipment to Southeast Asia, the Middle East, and Africa.

 Even with Apple’s high sale prices, there is not much more money than they can make, globally.
 Sure, the Chinese market is expanding, which is the only reason Apple did so well this year.
 Well, the average Chinese income and the 4G adoption rate.
 Next year, who will they turn to in order to increase sales?